Import libraries

 # examine a dictionary

-family.items() # returns list of tuples:
+simpsons_roles_dict.items() # list of tuples: [('Homer', 'father') ...]

-'mom' in family # returns True
+'Homer' in simpsons_roles_dict # returns True

 # accessing values more safely with 'get'

-family['mom'] # returns 'marge'
+simpsons_roles_dict['Homer'] # returns 'father'

-family.get('mom') # same thing
+simpsons_roles_dict.get('Homer') # same thing

 try:

-family['grandma'] # throws an error
+simpsons_roles_dict['John'] # throws an error

 except KeyError as e: